jgneff/openjfx/README.md

 OpenJFX is the open-source project that develops JavaFX.
 This project builds [Snap packages](https://snapcraft.io/openjfx) of OpenJFX directly from its [source repository](https://github.com/openjdk/jfx).
 These packages, together with OpenJDK 11 or later, provide everything you need to develop a JavaFX application on Linux, including all of the latest JAR files, native libraries, JMOD archives, API documentation, and source code of JavaFX.

 **Note:** this repository uses branches differently from most repositories on GitHub.
 It follows the workflow recommended by Junio Hamano, the core maintainer of Git, for managing [permanent parallel branches](https://www.spinics.net/linux/lists/git/msg94767.html).
-The build file `snapcraft.yaml` is found only on the *candidate*, *beta*, and *edge* branches, named after the Snap channels where the builds are published.
+The `snapcraft.yaml` build files are found only on the *candidate*, *beta*, and *edge* branches, named after the Snap channels where the builds are published.
 The files common to all branches are updated only on the *main* branch.
 Merges are done from the *main* branch to the three channel branches, never the other way.

 The list below links directly to each of the [Snapcraft build files](https://snapcraft.io/docs/snapcraft-yaml-reference):